 Coca-Cola and Pepsi

-Coke vs. Pepsi is a great example of direct competition where both of these companies offer almost the same product but try to build their market share using marketing and positioning strategies.
+Coke vs Pepsi is a great example of direct competition.
+Both companies offer almost the same product but try to build their market share using marketing and positioning strategies.

 DHL and FedEx